 Remove from the oven and dust liberally with additional powdered sugar mixed with a generous pinch of cinnamon.
 Serve with a green salad or tabbouleh.

 Note: You can buy almonds already blanched, although I usually keep only regular almonds on hand, so I use those.
 To skin whole almonds, bring a small pot of water to a boil.
-Add the almond and let cook at a low boil for 1 minutes.
+Add the almonds and let cook at a low boil for 1 minutes.
 Drain the almonds, rinse with cold water, then squeeze the almonds to remove the skins.
-Toast the ovens on a baking sheet in a 350ºF (180ºC) oven for 8 to 10 minutes, to dry and refresh them.
+Toast the nuts on a baking sheet in a 350ºF (180ºC) oven for 8 to 10 minutes, to dry and refresh them.